voltrue2/gracenode/README.md

 gracenode.setConfigFiles(['base.json', 'modules.json']);
 ```

-> If you execute the above commands and every thing goes fine, GraceNode is successfully installed along with its dependencies

 ##Create configuration files
 <pre>
 $ cd yourApp/
 $ mkdir configs/
 </pre>
 > You will then create your configuration file(s) under configs/ directory.
 The format is JSON.
-For reference please refer to GraceNode/example-config.
+For reference please refer to GraceNode/example-config.json

 ##index.js file for bootstrapping
 <pre>